1987 Hamilton Tiger-Cats season

-The 1987 Hamilton Tiger-Cats season was the 30th season for the team in the Canadian Football League and their 38th overall.
+The 1987 Hamilton Tiger-Cats season was the 30th season for the team in the Canadian Football League (CFL) and their 38th overall.
 The Tiger-Cats finished in third place in the East Division with a 7–11 record and lost the East Semi-Final to the Toronto Argonauts.
 Steve Stapler set a franchise record (broken in 1989) for most touchdowns in one season with 13.